open-jumpco/kfsm/README.md

 This is a small implementation of an FSM in Kotlin.

-The model supports events when triggered may cause a transition from one state to another while performing an optional action as well as entry and exit actions.
+The model supports events when triggered may cause a simpleTransition from one state to another while performing an optional action as well as entry and exit actions.

 ## Resources
 * [Documentation](src/doc/asciidoc/kfsm.adoc)